 Here’s a link to their room rates.
 Definitely book ahead, on their website.
 At the time of writing, they were not listed on any hotel booking sites.

 It looks pretty.
-It has a private road within the park and I’m sure everything is top notch.
+It has a private road within the park and from the pictures I’ve seen everything is top notch.
 It’s out of our price range, but if you have the scratch, I’m sure it’s a significant upgrade from Mole Motel.
-If you can afford it and want to be extra comfortable during your African safari, this is the place.
+If you can afford it and want to be extra comfortable during your African safari, Zaina Lodge is the place.

 There are also places you can stay in Larabanga, but we honestly didn’t have time to investigate those.
 One thing to keep in mind is that if you have an early morning start, you have to get going even earlier to get into the park on time.